Sara Pascoe: Early life

-Pascoe was born to Gail (née Newmarch) and Derek Pascoe, a jazz musician.
+Pascoe was born to Gail (née Newmarch) and Derek Pascoe, a singer and musician.
 Her great-grandmother was Rosa Newmarch, a poet and writer on music.

-Born in Dagenham, Greater London, Pascoe grew up in nearby Romford.
+Born in Dagenham, London, Pascoe grew up in nearby Romford.
 Her parents divorced when she was seven and she was raised by her mother.
 She attended Eastbury Comprehensive School in Barking, and later attended Gaynes School in Upminster.
-When she was 16, she became pregnant, and had an abortion on her 17th birthday, an experience detailed in her memoir, Animal: The Autobiography of a Female Body.
+When she was 16 she became pregnant; she had an abortion on her 17th birthday, an experience detailed in her memoir, Animal: The Autobiography of a Female Body.

-Pascoe studied English at the University of Sussex, where she met (and became friends with) Cariad Lloyd.
+Pascoe studied English at the University of Sussex, where she befriended Cariad Lloyd.
 After graduation, she worked as an actor and supplemented her income with temporary work, but found work "hard to come by" and declared herself bankrupt.

 Career

 Before her comedy career, Pascoe was a tour guide in London.
 She began performing stand up comedy in 2007.
-In the following year, Pascoe was a runner-up in the Funny Women award in 2008 with Rachel Stubbings, losing out to Katherine Ryan.
+In 2008, Pascoe was a runner-up in the Funny Women award with Rachel Stubbings, losing out to Katherine Ryan.
 Around the same time, she secured acting roles in The Thick of It and Being Human, among others.

 In August 2010, she performed her first show at the Edinburgh Festival Fringe, Sara Pascoe Vs Her Ego.

 Pascoe's comedy career led to many television appearances on panel shows, including Stand Up for the Week, Mock the Week, QI, Have I Got News For You, Hypothetical, and Would I Lie to You.
 She was a regular guest on Frankie Boyle's Autopsy BBC programmes and Frankie Boyle's New World Order.
 In October 2014, she appeared in Never Mind the Buzzcocks and stood in line at the identity parade round as a former dancer and back-up singer for the entertainer (and Robbie Williams's father) Pete Conway.
 She participated in the third series of Taskmaster, which was broadcast on Dave in October and November 2016, and the first series of LOL: Last One Laughing UK in March 2025.

 Her stand-up has been featured on Live at the Apollo and Live from the BBC.

 As well as on television, she has appeared as a panellist on BBC Radio 4 programmes including The Infinite Monkey Cage, The Unbelievable Truth and Just A Minute.

 Pascoe's acting roles on television have included The Increasingly Poor Decisions of Todd Margaret, Campus, Twenty Twelve and its sequel W1A, plus sketches for Stand Up to Cancer and as well as all-female sketch show, Girl Friday (part of Channel 4's Comedy Showcase), which she co-wrote.

 In 2012, she appeared in episode 11 of the Comedian's Comedian Podcast hosted by Stuart Goldsmith.